mtancoigne/hcrackdown/README.md

 The port is based on the files found on lib.ru (text files, easy to reuse).

 ## Goals of this port
-...
    So the project behind this port is to create something more complete, in markdown format for easy adaptations.
 By *more complete*, I mean :
-  - Links to sources/articles, if found on the today's internet
+  - Links to sources/articles, if found on the today's internet.
-  - Notes (with links to other mdown files)
+  - Notes (with links to other mdown files).
-  - Translations (for now, plaintext, but Gettext tools may be really better)
+  - Translations (for now, plaintext, but Gettext tools may be really better).

 ## How to help ?
 Fork, commit, make pull requests.